roadwarriorslive/Pipulate/README.rst

 be able to automate our spreadsheets beyond what IMPORTHTML and IMPORTXML allow.
 However, the truth is that the simple challenge of logging into Google Spreadsheets to manipulate stuff in the background is just beyond the reach of folks who need it most.
-I fix that for you here, and teach you how to "pipulate" your old-school SEO or Social Media career over to Data Science.
+I fix that for you here, along with simplifying a few other common tasks to allow you "pipulate" your old-school SEO or Social Media career over to Data Science.

 .. contents::
     :backlinks: none